- The Great Green Wall Initiative

-The Global Mechanism of the UNCCD is implementing a flagship initiative under the Great Green Wall called FLEUVE – The Local Environmental Coalition for a Green Union.
-The project is financed by the European Commission to the tune of Euro 7 million and is being implemented from 2014-18.
+The Global Mechanism (GM) of the UNCCD implemented a flagship initiative under the Great Green Wall called FLEUVE.
+The project was financed by the European Commission in the amount of about seven million Euro and was implemented from 2014-19.

-FLEUVE aims to strengthen the capacities of local communities to help boost investments in land restoration and create employment opportunities or ‘green jobs’.
-The project is driven by local people themselves to strengthen community resilience to land degradation, drought and climate variability.
+FLEUVE aimed at strengthening the capacities of local communities to help boost investments in land restoration and created employment opportunities or ‘green jobs.
+The project was driven by local people themselves to strengthen community resilience to land degradation, drought and climate variability.

-Micro-investment projects are currently being implemented under FLEUVE in 23 communities across five Sahel countries – Burkina Faso, Chad, Mali, Niger and Senegal.
-The project is complemented by regional-level activities on capacity building and the dissemination of good practices on sustainable land management and innovative financing.
+Micro-investment projects were implemented under FLEUVE in 23 communities across five Sahel countries – Burkina Faso, Chad, Mali, Niger and Senegal.
+The project was complemented by regional-level activities on capacity building and the dissemination of good practices on sustainable land management and innovative financing.

 Public Awareness Campaign